SAIB-Inc/Chrysalis/README.md

 Chrysalis is an open-source .NET library designed to help you create, build, and sign Cardano transactions.
-As a C# serializatino library, Chrysalis facilitates the serialization and deserialization of Cardano blockchain data structures.
+As a C# serialization library, Chrysalis facilitates the serialization and deserialization of Cardano blockchain data structures.
 With a strong focus on adhering to the Cardano standards and enhancing the .NET Cardano developer ecosystem, Chrysalis aims to provide developers with a reliable and consistent toolkit for working with Cardano.

 🚧 **NOTE:** This library is currently a work in progress.
 Feedback and contributions are welcome!